 \item finding the value of the element of~$f(s)$ from that finite prefix is computable. \end{itemize}

-Note that the discrete space~$X$ may be generalized to a family~$(X_i)_{i\geq0}$ that needs not be constant.
+Note that the discrete space~$X$ may be generalized to a family~$(X_i)_{i\geq0}$ that need not be constant.
 More interestingly, we can allow the set~$X_i$ (giving the set of possible values for the~$i$th element of a stream) to depend on the~$i$th prefix of the stream.
-We can in this way obtain for example the space of increasing streams of natural numbers:
+We can in this way obtain the space of increasing streams of natural numbers: